JairoEM/JAVA---1-DAW/README.md

 # JAVA---1-DAW
-Places where I am gonna upload all my class excercices from the first year of my degree (JAVA).
+Place where I am gonna upload all my class excercices from the first year of my degree (JAVA).